 Preventing strokes is preferable to treating them.
 The main strategy for preventing a first stroke is managing the major risk factors.
 If people have had a stroke, additional preventive measures are usually needed.

-High blood pressure (see High Blood Pressure : Treatment) and diabetes (see Diabetes Mellitus (DM) : Treatment of Diabetes) should be controlled.
-Cholesterol levels should be measured and, if high, lowered to reduce the risk of atherosclerosis (see Dyslipidemia : Treatment).
-Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than 2 drinks a day.
+Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than two drinks a day.
 Exercising regularly and, if overweight, losing weight help people control high blood pressure, diabetes, and high cholesterol levels.

-Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed quickly.
+Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed promptly.

-Some people are allergic to antiplatelet drugs or similar drugs and cannot take them.
-Also, people who have gastrointestinal bleeding should not take antiplatelet drugs.
+Some people are allergic to antiplatelet medications or similar medications and cannot take them.
+Also, people who have gastrointestinal bleeding should not take antiplatelet medications.

-If an ischemic stroke or a transient ischemic attack is due to blood clots originating in the heart, warfarin, an anticoagulant, may be given to inhibit blood clotting.
-Because taking warfarin and an antiplatelet drug greatly increases the risk of bleeding, these drugs are rarely used together for stroke prevention.
+If an ischemic stroke or a transient ischemic attack is due to blood clots originating in the heart, warfarin (also called coumadin), an anticoagulant, may be given to inhibit blood clotting.
+Because taking warfarin and an antiplatelet medication increases the risk of bleeding, these medications are only occasionally used together for stroke prevention.

-Dabigatran, apixaban, and rivaroxaban are new anticoagulants that are sometimes used instead of warfarin.
+Dabigatran, apixaban, and rivaroxaban are newer anticoagulants that are often used instead of warfarin.

 |Generic Name||Select Brand Names|